Table of contents

 c for the period 20 October – 20 February, on 5 November.

-2 Where the ship is entered in the course of a Policy Year, a pro rata Advance Call for the four-monthly period in which it is entered is due at once, with the remaining instalments, if any, due at the times specified in Rule 20.1.
+2 Where the Ship is entered in the course of a Policy Year, a pro rata of the proportion of the Estimated Total Calls which shall be collected during the Policy Year to which it relates for the four-monthly period in which the Ship is entered is due at once, with the remaining instalments, if any, due at the times specified in Rule 20.1.

-3 Advance Calls for Defence cover and Advance Calls of less than USD 5,000 (or the equivalent in any other currency, as determined by the Association) per Ship are due in full on 20 March.
+3 The proportion of Estimated Total Calls which shall be collected during the Policy Year to which it relates for Defence cover and generally of less than USD 5,000 (or the equivalent in any other currency, as determined by the Association) per Ship is due in full on 20 March.

 4 Fixed premiums are due on inception of cover.

-5 Deferred Calls and Supplementary Calls, other than Release Calls, are due on the date specified by the Association.
+5 Last Instalments and Supplementary Calls, other than Release Calls, are due on the date specified by the Association.

 6 Any other sums debited by the Association to a Member, including Release Calls, Overspill Calls, reimbursement of deductibles, interest, costs or expenses, are due on demand.